pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 Accelerators can be created either using the Tanzu CLI or by applying a YAML manifest using kubectl.
 Another option is [Using a Git-Ops style configuration for deploying a set of managed accelerators](#using-git-ops).

 Application Accelerator pulls content from accelerator source repositories using either the "Flux SourceController" or the "Tanzu Application Platform Source Controller" components.
 If the repository used is accessible anonymously from a public server, then you do not have to configure anything additional.
-Otherwise, provide authenication as explained in [Using non-public repositories](#non-public-repos).
+Otherwise, provide authentication as explained in [Using non-public repositories](#non-public-repos).
 There are also options for making these configurations easier explained in [Configuring `tap-values.yaml` with Git credentials secret](#creating-git-credentials)

 ## <a id="using-git-ops"></a> Using a Git-Ops style configuration for deploying a set of managed accelerators